p-ranav/csv2/README.md

 ## Performance Benchmark

-Compile `benchmark/main.cpp` using:
+This benchmarks measures how long it takes on average for `csv2` to memory-map the input CSV file and iterate over every cell in the table.
+See `benchmark/main.cpp` for more details.
+Assume that the cache has been warmed up.

 ```bash
 cd benchmark
 g++ -I../include -O3 -std=c++17 -o main main.cpp
 ./main <csv_file>
 ```

-### Measurement

-This benchmarks measures how long it takes on average for `csv2` to memory-map the input CSV file and iterate over every cell in the table.
-See `benchmark/main.cpp` for more details.
-Assume that the cache has been warmed up.

 ### Hardware